KingsSack/HootAndCompute/README.md

 ## NOTICE

-This repository contains the public FTC SDK for the INTO THE DEEP (2024-2025) competition season.
+This repository contains the public FTC SDK for the DECODE (2025-2026) competition season.

 >[!Warning]
 >This repository is for the Hoot And Compute robotics team!